Tags

 Come What May

-There remains some confusion over which B-side was issued first.
+There remains some confusion over which B-side was issued first but here’s what happened the best we can piece together.

-In other words, the label’s head was so far up its own ass that they couldn’t see very well, meaning they might just have cost themselves a hit… or if not a hit, a more highly regarded near-miss instead of be left with a far too obscure song that has more questions than answers surrounding it.
+None of this would’ve been necessary had the label’s head not been so far up its own ass that they couldn’t see very well.
+In the process they might just have cost themselves a hit… or if not a hit, or at least a more highly regarded near-miss instead of be left with a far too obscure song that has more confusion surrounding it than praise for what it actually contains.

 SPONTANEOUS LUNACY VERDICT: